M8tth3/matthew_blog2025/navigation/Tips.md

 permalink: /tips/
 ---

+## Places To Change Repository Name
+- In order to have a functioning repo that is deployed on github pages you need to change the name of your repo in 3 locations.
+    - Makefile
+    - _config.yml "gitub_repo"
+    - _config.yml "baseurl"

 ## Aliases
 > Aliases are user-defined strings that replace a command or series of commands that produce the same results as the original command.
 They can greatly improve a user's efficiency and command line experience